danube-messaging/danube/README.md

 Danube is an open-source distributed Messaging Broker platform (inspired by Apache Pulsar).

-Danube aims to be a simple yet powerful, flexible and scalable messaging platform, suitable for event-driven applications.
+Danube aims to be a simple yet powerful, secure, flexible and scalable messaging platform, suitable for event-driven applications.
 It supports both message queueing and fan-out pub-sub systems, making it versatile for various use cases.

 Check-out [the Docs](https://danube-docs.dev-state.com/) for more details of the Danube Architecture and the supported concepts.